curtispuetz/pypp-cli/things_cant_do.md

 - Modify an object passed to a function (because the C++ always uses const)
 - Use multiline string literals as comments
 - In Python you can assume a dict maintains insertion order, but in a the C++ build you can't
+- dict.get() method does not have the second 'default value' argument
+- Use the Python None.
+Instead you use PyppOpt (optional)
+- Print an optional